-- on an actual basis; and - on a pro forma basis, after giving effect to the net proceeds from the sale by us of 573,320 shares of our common stock in this offering (assuming the underwriters do not exercise the overallotment option) at the initial public offering price of \$45.00 per share, after deducting underwriting discounts and estimated offering expenses payable by us.
+- on an actual basis; and - on a pro forma basis, after giving effect to the net proceeds from the sale by us of 573,320 shares of our common stock in this offering (assuming the underwriters do not exercise the overallotment option) at an assumed initial public offering price of \$44.00 per share, which is the midpoint of the price range on the cover of this prospectus, after deducting underwriting discounts and estimated offering expenses payable by us.

-If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of total stockholders' equity would increase by approximately \$26.8 million, after deducting underwriting discounts and estimated offering expenses payable by us, and we would have 7,290,678 shares of our common stock issued and outstanding, as adjusted.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$44.00 per share would increase (decrease) the as adjusted amount of our total stockholders' equity by approximately \$539,000, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and estimated offering expenses payable by us.
+If the underwriters' option to purchase additional shares is exercised in full, the as adjusted amount of total stockholders' equity would increase by approximately \$26.1 million, after deducting underwriting discounts and estimated offering expenses payable by us, and we would have 7,290,678 shares of our common stock issued and outstanding, as adjusted.

+The pro forma capitalization information below is illustrative only, and our capitalization following the completion of this offering will be adjusted based on the actual initial public offering price and other terms of our initial public offering determined at pricing.
 You should read the following table in conjunction with the sections titled "Selected Historical Consolidated Financial Information," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our consolidated financial statements and related notes included elsewhere in this prospectus.